headerskill/SOC-Automation-Project/README.md

 *	Simulation of credential dumping attacks using Mimikatz

 ## Lab Environment
-Requirements
-*	Virtual Machine Platform (VMware Workstation / VirtualBox)
+### Infrastructure
-*	Windows 10 Virtual Machine
+#### Windows 10 Virtual Machine

+The Windows endpoint was used to simulate attacker activity and generate security events.
+Sysmon and the Wazuh Agent were installed on this system to collect telemetry and forward it to the SIEM platform.

-*	Ubuntu Server
+#### Ubuntu Server

-*	Wazuh Server
+The Ubuntu server hosted the core SOC infrastructure, including:
-*	Wazuh Agent
+* Wazuh
-*	Sysmon
 * TheHive
 * Shuffle
+* Elasticsearch
-*	VirusTotal API Key
+* Cassandra

+This architecture closely resembles how many organizations deploy centralized monitoring and response platforms.

 ## Desigining the Data flow Diagram
 <img width="506" height="452" alt="image" src="https://github.com/user-attachments/assets/b875b974-f0bc-4930-8f77-fc4ca6f00d76" />